rbosh/ml-adp/doc/guide.rst

 Control Functions and Samples
 -----------------------------

-The ``cost_to_go`` is still incomplete in the sense that, with the control functions all set to ``None``, it would, internally, not provide any control argument to the state and cost functions during each step of the numerical simulation.
+The ``cost_to_go`` is still incomplete in the sense that, with the control functions all set to :pycd:`None`, it would, internally, not provide any control argument to the state and cost functions during each step of the numerical simulation.
 With the goal being to provide :code:`cost_to_go` with control functions $\bar{A}_0(s_0, \xi_0), \dots, \bar{A}_T(s_t, \xi_T)$ that make it the cost-to-go $Ek^{F, \bar{A}}(S_0,\Xi)$ of the optimal control problem, the machine learning approach consists of, first, filling :py:attr:`ml_adp.cost.CostToGo.control_functions` with arbitrary neural networks $A^{\theta_0}_0(s_0,\xi_0),\dots, A^{\theta_T}_T(s_T,\xi_T)$ and, after, relying on gradient-descent algorithms to alter the neural networks' parameters $\theta_0,\dots,\theta_T$ to ultimately have them implement optimal controls.

 :py:mod:`ml_adp` facilitates this approach by integrating natively into Pytorch, meaning :class:`ml_adp.cost.CostToGo` is a :class:`torch.nn.Module` that properly registers other user-defined :class:`torch.nn.Module`'s in the defining functions attributes as submodules.